swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 }
 ```

-Empty optionals of nonescapable types are still technically nonescapable, but they aren't inherently constrained to any particular context -- empty optionals are born with "immortal" (or "static") lifetimes, i.e., they are allowed to stay around for the entire execution of a Swift program.
-(Nil optionals can be passed to any operation that takes a nonescapable optional, no matter what expectations it may dictate about its lifetime.)
+Empty optionals of nonescapable types are still technically nonescapable, but they aren't inherently constrained to any particular context -- empty optionals are born with "immortal" (or "static") lifetimes, i.e., they have no lifetime dependencies, and so they are allowed to stay around for the entire execution of a Swift program.
+Nil optionals can be passed to any operation that takes a nonescapable optional, no matter what expectations it may dictate about its lifetime dependencies; they can also be returned from any function that returns a nonescapable optional.
+(Note though that Swift does not yet provide a stable way to define such functions.)

 Of course, we also expect to be able to reassign variables, rebinding them to a new value.
 Reassignments of local variables are allowed to arbitrarily change lifetime dependencies.
-There is no expectation that the lifetime of the new value has any particular relation to the old: local variable reassignments can freely narrow and widen variable lifetimes, as they see fit.
+There is no expectation that the lifetime dependencies of the new value have any particular relation to the old: local variable reassignments can freely "narrow" or "widen" dependencies, as they see fit.

-For instance, the code below initializes an optional variable to an immortal nil value; it then assigns a new value to it that has definite lifetime; and finally it turns it back to an immortal nil value:
+For instance, the code below initializes an optional variable to an immortal nil value; it then assigns it a new value that has definite lifetime constraints; and finally it turns it back to an immortal nil value:

 ```swift
 func sample(_ span: Span<Int>) {